zyxneo/city-matcher/README.md

 I planned to use [CSSNext](http://cssnext.io/), but for compatibility with Kununu scss I stick to bootatrap naming conventions and scss files.

+## Solutions

+I picked [Reflex](http://leejordan.github.io/reflex/docs/) grid for building the interface using flexbox.
+The hyphens are replaced to underscores in classNames in order to easily use them with css-modules.
+The class names seems to be a bit hazard for complex cases, but it was interesting as an experiment.
+I already [experimented with flexbox](https://zyxneo.github.io/flexbox/try-flexbox), and used it on [win2day](https://www.win2day.at/).